 - As the new millennium arrives the people of Mount Olive grow in hospitality and care for one another and for those in need in the community and around the world.
 New goals are set for ELCA World Hunger and a renewal of work for Lutheran World Relief begins with key lay leadership.
 The education and youth ministry programs of the congregation expand.
 The congregation also spends considerable time discerning the role of worship and the style of worship.
 The congregation reaches consensus as a traditional worshiping community, with weekly Holy Communion, a table open to all and no age set for beginning communion for children.

-- The congregation’s second long range plan process leads the members to decide to call another ½ pastor and ½ director of music (cantor).
-Rev. Siri Strommen Campbell is called to serve as ½ pastor for adult education.
-Her husband, Jon Strommen Campbell, who received his Master of Sacred Music from Luther Seminary, is called to serve as ½ cantor.
+- The congregation’s second long range plan process leads the members to decide to call another ½ time pastor and ½ time director of music (cantor).
+Rev. Siri Strommen Campbell is called to serve as ½ time pastor for adult education.
+Her husband, Jon Strommen Campbell, who received his Master of Sacred Music from Luther Seminary, is called to serve as ½ time cantor.

 - Pastor Peter and three IBM engineers (Larry Whitley, Al Trautman and Mark Masbruch) travel to Tanzania to complete a technology assessment for the diocese, on behalf of the SE Minnesota Synod.
 They also spend 4 days in Kijota for worship and fellowship at our sister congregation.
 While there they set up a new computer lab for the school at Kijota.
 Returning they develop a plan, which is approved by the Synod and Diocese.
 Plans are to return and continue the development work in 2010.
 Carole Joyce, who departed Mount Olive to study at Lutheran Seminary, returns to serve in a shared AIM call with Good Shepherd, Plainview.
 Mount Olive and Good Shepherd begin piloting the project of shared, specifically called leadership for children, youth, family and adult education.